arcus-azure/arcus-service-to-service-communication/README.md

 You can download the raw telemetry [here](raw-telemetry.csv).

+### Learnings

+- The `operationId` is identical in every component, so we have to propogate it to correlate across components.
+- The `id` of the dependency in the initial component must match the `operationParentId` of the request in the second component.

 ## Action items

 - [ ] Support operation (parent) IDs with `:`
+- [ ] Provide a convenient way to do this automatically when using `HttpClient`

 _Some of the action items can be easily found by searching for `TODO: Contribute Upstream` or using the Task List._